StupidRepo/CatTokAndroid/README.md

 >
 > [LSPosed_mod][lsposed_mod] is secure and is trusted to be one of the better LSPosed forks than many others.
 It also works on the latest Android version(s), incl. the Android 15 betas.

+### LSPosed
+1. Install [LSPosed][lsposed][(_mod)][lsposed_mod].
-After you install [LSPosed][lsposed][(_mod)][lsposed_mod], you can download the CatTokAndroid APK from the [Releases][releases] page and install it (or build it from source).
-After that, you can enable the module in the LSPosed(_mod) app.
-After enabling the module, close TikTok completely (force quit it) and open it again.
-You should now only see videos cat videos, providing the algorithm recommends at least 1 cat video to you.
+2. After you've installed LSPosed, download the CatTokAndroid APK from the [Releases][releases] page and install it (or build it from source).
+3. Now, enable the module in the LSPosed app.
+4. Simply close TikTok completely (force quit it) and open it again.
+5. You should now only see videos cat videos, providing the algorithm recommends at least 1 cat video to you.

 [video]: https://www.youtube.com/watch?v=YW3jL2gI9IE
 [bryce]: https://www.youtube.com/@brycedotco